Regular Reduction of Controlled Hamiltonian System with Symplectic Structure and Symmetry: Introduction

-In order to deal with the above problems and determine the reduced CH systems, our idea in this paper is that we first define a CH system on $T^*Q$ by using the symplectic form, and such system is called a RCH system, and then regard a Hamiltonian system on $T^*Q$ as a spacial case of a RCH system without external force and control.
+In this paper, our goal is to study regular reduction theory of a regular controlled Hamiltonian (RCH) system with symplectic structure and symmetry, by combining with momentum map and the regular symplectic reduction theory of a Hamiltonian system.
+In order to do this, our idea in this paper is that we first define a CH system on $T^*Q$ by using a symplectic form, and such system is called a RCH system, and then regard the associated Hamiltonian system on $T^*Q$ as a spacial case of the RCH system without external force and control.
 Thus, the set of Hamiltonian systems on $T^*Q$ is a subset of the set of RCH systems on $T^*Q$.
-We hope to study regular reduction theory of RCH systems with symplectic structure and symmetry, as an extension of regular symplectic reduction theory of Hamiltonian systems under regular controlled Hamiltonian equivalence conditions.
+We hope to study regular reduction theory of the RCH system with symplectic structure and symmetry, as an extension of the regular symplectic reduction theory of a Hamiltonian system under regular controlled Hamiltonian equivalence conditions.
 The main contributions in this paper is given as follows.
-(1) In order to describe uniformly RCH systems defined on a cotangent bundle and on the regular reduced spaces, we define a kind of RCH systems on a symplectic fiber bundle by using its symplectic form; (2) We give regular point and regular orbit reducible RCH systems by using momentum map and the associated reduced symplectic forms, and prove regular point and regular orbit reduction theorems (Theorem 4.3 and 5.3) for RCH systems to explain the relationships between RpCH-equivalence, RoCH-equivalence for reducible RCH systems with symmetry and RCH-equivalence for associated reduced RCH systems; (3) We prove that rigid body with external force torque, rigid body with internal rotors and heavy top with internal rotors are all RCH systems, and as a pair of regular point reduced RCH systems, rigid body with internal rotors (or external force torque) and heavy top with internal rotors are RCH-equivalent; (4) We describe the RCH system from the viewpoint of port Hamiltonian system with a symplectic structure, and state the relationship between RCH-equivalence of RCH system and equivalence of port Hamiltonian system.
+(1) In order to describe uniformly RCH systems defined on a cotangent bundle and on the regular reduced spaces, we define a kind of RCH systems on a symplectic fiber bundle by using its symplectic form; (2) We give the regular point and the regular orbit reducible RCH systems by using momentum maps and the associated reduced symplectic forms, and prove regular point and regular orbit reduction theorems for the RCH systems (see Theorems 4.4 and 5.4); (3) We prove that rigid body with external force torque, rigid body with internal rotors and heavy top with internal rotors are all RCH systems, and as a pair of the regular point reduced RCH systems, rigid body with internal rotors (or external force torque) and heavy top with internal rotors are RCH-equivalent; (4) We describe the RCH system from the viewpoint of port Hamiltonian system with a symplectic structure, and state the relationship between RCH-equivalence of RCH systems and equivalence of port Hamiltonian systems.\\